mflux/threesublimecompletions/README.md

 =============
 Place the threejsfast.sublime-completions into your Sublime Text 3/Packages/User folder

-The following keywords will generate the following when hitting tab...
+These keywords will generate the following when hitting tab...

 Mesh
 -------------